Understanding Cognitive Behavioral Therapy for Insomnia and How it Can Help Your Sleep

 Improves overall sleep quality: It addresses some of the underlying causes of insomnia, leading to better sleep patterns.

 Can be combined with other treatments: CBT-I complements lifestyle changes and medical care.
-It can also be completed in conjunction with other mental health therapies though it isn't recommended to do sleep restriction at the same time you are doing exposure type therapies for PTSD.
+It can also be completed in conjunction with other mental health therapies, though it isn't recommended to do sleep restriction at the same time you are doing exposure-type therapies for PTSD.

-Cognitive Behavioral Therapy has around 25 years of research supporting it's efficacy (Anderson, 2017).
-Research has shown that around 70-80% of people who complete CBT-I experience significant improvement in sleep quality and duration and 40-60% maintain this over time (Anderson, 2017).
+Research has shown that around 70-80% of people who complete CBT-I experience significant improvement in sleep quality and duration, and 40-60% maintain this over time (Anderson, 2017).

 Who Can Benefit from CBT-I?